Skip to content

 Chair of Governors: Joanna Coxall

-Vice Chair: Pearl Slater
+Vice Chair: Alexandra Kamm

-Local Authority Governor: Pearl Slater
+Local Authority Governor: Julie Child

 Foundation Governors: John Hockley, Alexandra Kamm